 Between the PLA and the tobacco is a short length of hollow tube, made of a similar material to the filter.
 As far as I understand it this is mainly to keep the blade away from the PLA and give the vapour a clear path to start its journey through the HEET.
 Then finally, at the end, you’ll find that little plug of tobacco.

 So a HEET might look like a cigarette, but inside it’s a bit more complicated.
 This, and the fact they’re so small, means they’re also trickier to make; PMI had to do some creative rebuilding of some old but reliable cigarette-making machines to come up with something that would make HEETS.

 All this effort has paid off, though.
 It might be tiny, but a HEET will give as many puffs as a full-size cigarette.
 If you get the strength that suits you those puffs are just as satisfying, too.
 I had a few lingering doubts about iQOS after my first experiment with it in Poland last year, but using an identical device with Amber HEETS was a totally different experience.

 What’s most exciting is that, while iQOS isn’t the first generation of this technology, it’s still at a relatively early stage; there’s a lot of potential for development in there.
 I’m increasingly sure that HnB products like this have a very bright future in front of them.

 If you are thinking of making the switch then please visit our online store today.
 We sell everything you need to get you started and at a fantastic price too, come and try the future today!

-If you are an IQOS user already we are have an amazing five different HEETS flavours to choose from, click the banner below to see them all.
+If you are an IQOS user already we are have an amazing eight different HEETS flavours to choose from, click the banner below to see them all.